pavel-ilin/pets_and_friends/README.md

   - Clone the most recent branch from The Backend Repository
   - Run `rvm use Ruby-2.6.1` to make sure you are using the correct version of Ruby
   - Run `bundle install` to install all gems/dependancies required for SmartApp
-  - Run `rails db:create mod5-fp` to create a local PostgresQL database
+  - Run `rails db:create` to create a local PostgresQL database
   - Run `rails db:migrate` to create the tables/columns required for proper SmartApp functionality
   - Run `rails db:seed` to populate the columns with rows of "real" data
   - Create a file called `.env` in the backend directory (/root/backend/) and add `HMAC_SECRET = "<insert secret string here>"` to the file